Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Sample Application Scenario

 \section{Sample Application Scenario}

-Although the system proposed in this paper can be used in a variety of ultra-high-rate sensing applications, we focus on spacecraft monitoring to identify and clarify the unique challenges of this application and frame our system design.
+Although the proposed system can be used in various ultra-high-rate sensing applications, we overview spacecraft vibration monitoring to identify and clarify the unique challenges of this application and frame our system design.